hari2309s/fluesternde-berg-geist/README.md

 ## Using Theme Colors in Your App

-Custom theme colors are available as CSS custom properties:
+Custom theme colors are available as CSS custom properties and automatically applied to Radix UI components:

 ```tsx
 // In your Tailwind classes
 <div className="bg-[var(--theme-background)] text-[var(--theme-foreground)]">